werf/werf/docs/_includes/reference/cli/werf_bundle_apply.md

             repo Selectel VPC (default $WERF_REPO_SELECTEL_VPC)
       --repo-selectel-vpc-id=''
             repo Selectel VPC ID (default $WERF_REPO_SELECTEL_VPC_ID)
-      --save-deploy-report=false
+      --rollback-graph-path=''
+            Save rollback graph path to the specified file (by default $WERF_ROLLBACK_GRAPH_PATH).
+            Extension must be .dot or not specified.
+If extension not specified, then .dot is used --save-deploy-report=false
             Save deploy report (by default $WERF_SAVE_DEPLOY_REPORT or false).
 Its path and format
             configured with --deploy-report-path